Neulingen: History

-Bauschlott and Göbrichen were long-time possessions of the Margraviate and later Grand Duchy of Baden, but Nussbaum belonged to first Herrenalb Abbey and then the Kingdom of Württemberg until being ceded to Baden by treaty on 17 October 1806.
-Upon annexation, Nussbaum joined the other two towns in the district of Stein.
+Bauschlott and Göbrichen were long-time possessions of the Margraviate and later Grand Duchy of Baden, but Nußbaum belonged to first Herrenalb Abbey and then the Kingdom of Württemberg until being ceded to Baden by treaty on 17 October 1806.
+Upon annexation, Nußbaum joined the other two towns in the district of Stein.
 The three were reassigned on 25 May 1821 to the district of Pforzheim, which became Landkreis Pforzheim on 25 June 1939.
-On 1 January 1973, as part of the 1973 Baden-Württemberg district reform, the Enz district was created and Bauschlott, Nussbaum, and Göbrichen were assigned to it.
+On 1 January 1973, as part of the 1973 Baden-Württemberg district reform, the Enz district was created and Bauschlott, Nußbaum, and Göbrichen were assigned to it.
 The next year, the three towns merged to form the municipality of Neulingen.
 The latter town changed its name to Neulingen, after a nearby village named neither Nidlingen or Neidlingen that had ceased to exist in the 14th century.

 Geography

 The municipality (Gemeinde) of Neulingen covers 23.19 km2 of the Enz district of Baden-Württemberg, a state of the Federal Republic of Germany.
 It is located entirely within the Kraichgau, specifically on the Bauschlotter Plateau, and so its geography is made up by the region's characteristic loess-coated, forested and karstified hills of muschelkalk.
 Elevation above sea level within the municipal area varies from a low of 232 m Normalnull (NN) to a high of 365 m NN.